virtualstaticvoid/ldhdns/README.md

       "dns.ldh/subdomain": "foo"
 ```

 *Note*: Make sure to use the same label key you provided in the `LDHDNS_SUBDOMAIN_LABEL` environment variable.
-*Note*: Labels cannot be added to existing containers so you will need to re-create them to apply the label.
+Labels cannot be added to existing containers so you will need to re-create them to apply the label.

 Now the subdomain will be resolvable locally to the container IP address.